 The specialist program in school psychology is approved by the Florida Department of Education (DOE).
-In addition, the specialist program in school psychology holds the designation of National Recognition by the National Association of School Psychologists (NASP) and, through the Fischler College of Education, has been accredited by the National Council for Accreditation of Teacher Education (NCATE).
-This accreditation currently covers advanced educator preparation programs at all university locations and online.
-However, the accreditation does not include individual education courses that the institution offers to P-12 educators for professional development, re-licensure, or other purposes.
+In addition, the specialist program in school psychology holds the designation of National Recognition by the National Association of School Psychologists (NASP).

 Major Course Requirements (79 total credits)